 If you were involved in a truck accident, for example, find legal counsel who has experience in truck accident claims.
-Your case may require a special knowledge base that other attorneys don’t know about.
+Your case may require a special knowledge base that a truck accident attorney would know that other attorneys don’t have experience in.

 A personal injury claim requires specific steps, such as:

 - Gathering Evidence: An attorney can help you gather physical evidence that will support your case.
 Physical evidence can be in the form of medical costs or damaged property.